Bacterial vaginosis

 Standard treatment

-NOTE: Clindamycin can be used as an alternative as both an oral or intravaginal preparation.
+NOTE: Clindamycin can be used as an alternative as both an oral and intravaginal preparation.

 Complications